“The gifts of nature are worth their weight in Gold”

 “Nothing is more the child of art than a garden.”

-Claude Monet in his garden Many great painters from the past were also avid gardeners who chose to paint their surroundings and families enjoying the garden.
+Many great painters from the past were also avid gardeners who chose to paint their surroundings and families enjoying the garden.
 Why not?
 The garden is so full of colour through the months of spring, summer and autumn, with beautiful spaces to view and capture in paint.
-At this time… Continue reading “Nothing is more the child of art than a garden.”
+At this time of year, when let’s face…

 “A garden isn’t meant to be useful.
 It’s for joy.”